ccallawa/alyvix_doc/test_case_building/selector_interface_overview.rst

 Test Case Object Actions
 ========================

-The :wbutton:`DELAY [SEC] <n> ADD` control allows you to add a completely new test case by launching Designer directly from the Selector interface with the specified countdown delay in seconds just as if you had used Designer's :file:`--delay` option from the command prompt.
+The :wbutton:`DELAY [SEC] <n> ADD` control allows you to add a completely new test case by launching Designer directly from the Selector interface with the specified countdown delay in seconds, just as if you had used Designer's :file:`--delay` :ref:`option <test_case_building_designer_launch>` from the command prompt.
 This action is available regardless of whether a test case object is selected.

 The :wbutton:`EDIT` button appears when only a single test case object is selected.
 Clicking on it launches Alyvix Designer with the currently selected test case file and object.